releng-tool/releng-tool-docs/content/guides/arguments.md

 :::{versionadded} 0.17
 :::

-A request to dump active state information for a project.
+A request to output active state information for a project.

 ```shell
 releng-tool state
 ```

-A state request can be used to dump any active configuration and operating modes.
+A state request can be used to output any active configuration and operating modes.

 (package-actions)=